vmware/terraform-provider-vcfa/TESTING.md

 The test suite will prioritize testing core infrastructure component resources such *vCenter server* and *NSX Manager*.
 After the prioritized tests are run, it will create these components so that they can be shared with the next tests that rely on it.
-This saves a lot of time because almost every tests relies on core components anttheir creation takes time.
+This saves a lot of time because almost every tests relies on core components and their creation takes time.
 The test snippet helpers in `vcfa_common_test.go` are flexible and can either return `data` or `resource` snippet for these components.
 As long as these helpers are used, the test will take advantage of sharing components.